 - Wind protection keeps you warmer

-- Lower center of gravity can be more stable
+- A lower center of gravity can be more stable

 Sit-in kayaks are the perfect option for people who are more interested in getting places rather than just playing on the water.
-If you want to stay dry and warm, and the kayak if more of a vehicle that a toy, you’ll be happiest sitting inside your kayak.
+If you want to stay dry and warm, and the kayak is more of a vehicle than a toy, you’ll be happiest sitting inside your kayak.

 If you’re a beginner, you’ll probably be pretty happy with either kayak.
 My first kayak was mainly for fun at the lake with family and friends so we would spend the day switching off, jumping off the kayak, etc. I also enjoyed taking my kayak down slow (non-icy) rivers and fishing from it.
 Because of this, I opted for a sit-on-top version.
 So decide what will work best for you.

 3. Figure out what weight capacity you need (do you only need a 400lb capacity kayak?)

 I wish that figuring out weight capacity was as simple as “look at the scale then find a kayak that will support that weight.”
 It’s not.
 There are a couple of considerations that may drastically alter the weight capacity of the plus-size kayak you decide to get.
 They are:

 - The weight capacity includes not only you but everything that the kayak supports in the water.
 Sure that includes you, but it also includes your paddle, your backpack, your dog, your fishing gear, your lunch, etc. It’s pretty easy to add 30+ pounds of gear into your kayak without thinking.